 Insert Figure 16.2 - CRISPR protects bacteria from reinfection with bacteriophages.

 Upon reinfection with the same bacteriophage, the CRISPR gene locus is transcribed to produce two types of RNA molecules.
-The spacer DNA sequence is transcribed to produce the single-stranded CRISPR RNA (crRNA) that forms hydrogen bonds with the DNA of the infecting bacteriophage.
+The spacer DNA sequence (i.e., the portion of the bacteriophage genome) is transcribed to produce the single-stranded CRISPR RNA (crRNA) to form hydrogen bonds with the DNA of the infecting bacteriophage.
 Another gene in the CRISPR locus is transcribed to make the transactivating crRNA (tracrRNA).
 The crRNA and the tracrRNA from hydrogen bonds with each other and then bind to the Cas9 endonuclease.
 Note that the tracrRNA contains the stem-loop that activates Cas9.
 The tracrRNA:crRNA:Cas9 complex then binds to a PAM sequence in the DNA of the invading bacteriophage.
 The two DNA strands within the bacteriophage DNA are separated and the crRNA forms hydrogen bonds with the target DNA strand, while the nontarget DNA strand is moved out of the way.
 Finally, the Cas9 protein makes double-stranded breaks (DSB) in the DNA of the bacteriophage, thereby destroying the bacteriophage genome and inhibiting the phage infection.

 - How is the CRISPR-Cas9 system beneficial to a bacterial cell?